 Growing Cauliflower Seeds

-Cauliflower is a cool season biennial in the Bassicaceae family.
+Cauliflower is a cool-season biennial in the Brassicaceae family.
 Amongst its species name of Brassica oleracea, cauliflower shares ties with:

 Cauliflower needs well-draining, fertile soil that is rich in organic matter.
-While it prefers a soil pH of 6.0-7.5, it will tolerate slightly alkaline soil.
-Prepare the bed by tilling the soil down to 12-15 inches and mix in compost to a 6 inch depth.
-Choose a site with at least 6 hours of full sun.
+While it prefers a soil pH of 6.0 to 7.5, it will tolerate slightly alkaline soil.
+Prepare the bed by tilling the soil down 12 to 15 inches (31-38 cm.) and mixing in compost to a 6 inch (15 cm.) depth.
+Choose a site with at least six hours of full sun.

-Plant seeds three weeks before the last frost for spring or seven weeks prior to the first frost for fall crops, or start seeds indoors 4-6 weeks before the average last frost free date.
+Plant seeds three weeks before the last frost for spring or seven weeks prior to the first frost for fall crops or start seeds indoors four to six weeks before the average last frost-free date.
 If you start the cauliflower indoors to be transplanted, keep in mind that it doesn’t like to have its roots messed with.
 So, it is best to start the seeds in peat or paper pots.

-Plant the seeds ½ to ¼ inches deep and keep moist and in a warm area of between 65-70 degrees F. (18-21 C.).
+Plant the seeds ¼ to ½ inches (6 mm. to 1 cm.) deep and keep them moist and in a warm area of between 65 and 70 degrees F. (18-21 C.).
 When the growing cauliflower seeds are ready to transplant, be sure to harden them off before setting them into the garden.

-Space plants 18-24 inches apart to give them plenty of room for their large leaves.
+Space plants 18 to 24 inches (46-61 cm.) apart to give them plenty of room for their large leaves.
 Keep the plants moist or the heads become bitter.
-Also, feed the plants with an organic fertilizer every 2-4 weeks.
+Also, feed the plants with an organic fertilizer every two to four weeks.

 Where Do Cauliflower Seeds Come From?

 The first thing to know if saving cauliflower seeds is that the plants are insect pollinated and, as such, they will cross with all other members of Brassica.
-You need an isolation area of ½ mile for pure seed.
-Buildings, tree lines and woods cut down on this isolation area.
+You need an isolation area of ½ mile (805 m.) for pure seed.
+Buildings, tree lines, and woods cut down on this isolated area.

-If you are bound and determined to save seed, you probably want to set aside at least 6 of the healthiest plants.
+If you are bound and determined to save seed, you probably want to set aside at least six of the healthiest plants.
 Don’t harvest the heads.
 They need to stay on into the second year.
-If you live in warm climate, the cauliflower can stay in its bed for the two years it takes to produce seeds.
-But, if you live in an area that has extended freezing, the plants need to be dug up in the fall.
+If you live in a warm climate, the cauliflower can stay in its bed for the two years it takes to produce seeds.
+If you live in an area that has extended freezing, the plants need to be dug up in the fall.
 Store them over winter and then replant them in the spring.

 Harvesting Cauliflower Seeds